 - "I never drew for the sake of drawing.
 I drew to make the paper go away."

-Glen Keane is one of the most famous modern animators and arguably the most respected living artist in hand-drawn animation.
+Glen Keane (born April 13, 1954) is one of the most famous modern animators and arguably the most respected living artist in hand-drawn animation.

-The son of Bil Keane, the creator of the famous comic strip The Family Circus—Glen Keane is "Billy" in the strip—Keane applied to the art school at the California Institute of the Arts, but in a lucky twist of fate, his application was accidentally sent to the Film Graphics school, where he was mentored under UPA veteran Jules Engel.
+The son of The Family Circus creator Bil Keane (who actually used him as the model for Billy in the strip), Glen applied to the Illustration school at the California Institute of the Arts, but in a lucky twist of fate, his application was accidentally sent to the Film Graphics school, where he was mentored under UPA veteran Jules Engel.

 Keane graduated from CalArts in 1974 and became an animator at Walt Disney Productions.
 The studio's animated feature The Rescuers would be his first assignment, working on the characters of Bernard and Penny alongside famed veteran Ollie Johnston.
-Afterward, he animated the animated character Elliot for the otherwise live-action film Pete's Dragon (1977) before being promoted to supervising animator on The Fox and the Hound, where he animated the climactic showdown with a ferocious bear.
+Afterward, he animated Elliot for the otherwise live-action film Pete's Dragon (1977) (under the supervision of Don Bluth) before being promoted to supervising animator on The Fox and the Hound, where he animated Tod's climactic showdown with a ferocious bear.

-Throughout his career, Keane designed and animated many of the leading characters for Disney's films during the studio's "renaissance" era, from slender and charming characters like Ariel and Aladdin to unkempt, bulky brutes like the Beast and John Silver.
+Throughout his career, Keane designed and animated many of the leading characters for Disney's films during the studio's "Renaissance" era, from slender, athletic and charming characters like Ariel, Pocahontas, Tarzan, and Aladdin to unkempt, bulky brutes like the Beast, Ratigan, and John Silver.
 Afterward, he was to be a director of the studio's CGI feature film Tangled, but due to "non-life threatening health issues", he stepped down and became an executive producer.

-He's also insanely good at doing impressions of his mentors Disney's Nine Old Men.
+Apropos of nothing, but he's also insanely good at doing impressions of his mentors, Disney's Nine Old Men.

 - The Chipmunk Adventure (1987): Worked on the film during his time as a freelance animator.